Brier Island: Geography

 The island is the westernmost part of Nova Scotia and the southern end of the North Mountain ridge with Long Island lying immediately northeast; both islands constitute part of the Digby Neck.
 Brier Island measures approximately 7.5 km long and 2.5 km wide and is made up of basalt.

 The island's shoreline measures approximately 25 km in length.
 Brier Island is separated from Long Island by the 0.5 km Grand Passage.
 Westport is the only village on the island.
 The population, as of 2016 was 218.
 There were 98 private dwellings occupied year round.

 The island is an important stopover point for migrating sea birds.

 The island's name is believed by some to come from the wild brier roses found there, another possibility is that the original name of the Island was "Bryer's" after a sea captain from New England who was one of the first settlers to spend any time on the island.

+Another idea is that the name came from Andreas/Andrew Bayerlein whose name was changed to Brier and lived there around 1800.
+Andreas arrived in America in 1779 a Hessian Soldier from Ansbach, Bayern, Germany to fight in the Revolutionary War.
+He arrived 1783 in Nova Scotia and married Deborah Horton born Oct 22, 1775 daughter of Levi Horton and Mercy Haskell on December 16, 1794.
+Baptisms recorded at Church of England in Canada Trinity Anglican Church, Digby all on Nov 23, 1801 included an adult Deborah Brier, an adult Edmund Brier and 3 children of Andrew: Susanna Brier, Andrew Brier and William Brier.